-It’s important to remember that minimum share capital is not a fee.
-It’s your money that goes into your company to spend as your company chooses.
-Consider it an investment into your business that helps build greater confidence in both your company and the Estonian business ecosystem.
+Consider your share capital contribution to be an investment into your business that helps build greater confidence in both your company and the Estonian business ecosystem.

-- Once the share capital has been transferred to your company’s bank account and registered in the Estonian Business Register, you may also use it for business activities.
+- You will have to confirm the payment of your share capital contribution when registering your company.
+Once the share capital has been transferred to your company’s bank account with a credit or payment institution within the European Economic Area (EEA) and registered in the Estonian Business Register, you may use these funds for business-related expenses.

 How to register share capital